-PTSD and cPTSD are unique in that their main cause is exposure to traumatic, life-threatening, or frightening events.
-One puzzle is that not everybody who experiences a trauma goes on to develop PTSD so there must be factors that make some people more likely to develop PTSD after a traumatic experience.
-These include:
+The main cause of PTSD and Complex PTSD is being exposed to traumatic, life-threatening, or frightening events.
+Not everybody who experiences a trauma goes on to develop PTSD and it is not your fault if you suffer from it.
+Some of the things that make people more likely to develop PTSD after a traumatic experience include:

 What keeps PTSD going?

 Cognitive Behavioral Therapy (CBT) is a popular evidence-based psychological therapy.
 It is always very interested in what keeps a problem going.
 This is because by working out what keeps a problem going, they can treat the problem by breaking the cycle.
 Psychologists Anke Ehlers and David Clark saw PTSD as a puzzle: why should people with PTSD feel a current sense of threat even though the terrible thing has already happened?
 They identified three big reasons :

 Psychological treatments for PTSD

 Psychological treatments for PTSD which have strong research support include: